esp-rs/book/src/overview/using-the-standard-library.md

 | ESP32-H2 |  planned   |
 | ESP8266  |     ❌     |

+Since `esp-idf` does not have support for the ESP8266, we unfortunately are unable to use these libraries with it.
+See the [Bare Metal] page for information on the `no_std` HAL for this chip.

+[bare metal]: ./bare-metal.md

 ## Standard Library Features

 The supported `std` features are as follows: